-Just being with other people is one of the draws of a co-working space.
-They’ve become havens of activity, attracting self-employed people who want to meet other entrepreneurs or who just want a chat over a coffee.
-If you look, there seems to be co-working spaces in locations across the country – but some are certainly more inspirational than others.
+Being with other people is one of the draws of a co-working space.
+They've become havens of activity, attracting self-employed people who want to meet other entrepreneurs or who want a chat over a coffee.
+If you look, there seem to be co-working spaces in locations across the country – but some are certainly more inspirational than others.

-With co-working hubs being so hot right now, we’ve sought out some of Britain's most vibrant spaces.
-In fact, some are so cool, we’re considering getting out the bubble wrap to move into one of these super-stylish places…
+With co-working hubs being so hot right now, we've sought out some of Britain's most vibrant spaces.
+Some are so cool we're considering getting out the bubble wrap to move into one of these super-stylish places…

 1. Le Bureau, Battersea Studios, London

 This is one for the more well-heeled entrepreneur.
 Le Bureau is an elegant, luxurious space with spacious work booths, as well as Skype Pods, quiet rooms and meeting rooms.
 Housed in the classy Battersea Studios, the co-working space is a quick walk to Battersea Park with great train and bus links, and the major stations of Clapham Junction, Waterloo and Victoria are just a quick cab ride away.
-Besides the designer décor, visitors get access to VOIP phones, secure storage, high speed fibre broadband, wifi, and video and audio conferencing.
-Kitchens with organic teas and coffee makers make Le Bureau an impressive place to invite your clients to.
-There’s even free parking – a rarity in the capital city – and bike racks and showers for those tackling London traffic on 2 wheels.
+Besides the designer décor, visitors get access to VOIP phones, secure storage, high-speed fibre broadband, wifi, and video and audio conferencing.
+Kitchens with organic teas and coffee makers make Le Bureau a unique place to invite your clients.
+There's even free parking – a rarity in the capital city – and bike racks and showers for those tackling London traffic on two wheels.

-Cost: It’s pretty pricey but if you want high-class workplace, it might be worth the money.
-It's £30 per day for a hotdesk, £342 per month for a small desk, and larger desks are £429 per month.
+Cost: It's pretty pricey, but if you want a high-class workplace, it's worth the money.
+It's £30 per day for a hot desk, £342 per month for a small desk, and £429 per month for larger desks.

 This is a co-working space with the ultimate view.
 Located on the 28th floor of Europe’s tallest building, The Shard, The Office Group (TOG) offers entrepreneurs the prestige without leasing extortionately priced premises.
 It’s perfect for the City of London and major train stations, not to mention plenty of tube and bus connections.
 You can co-work in the venue's “clubroom atmosphere”, have coffee with clients in lounge-style meeting spaces, or book more formal rooms with floor-to-ceiling windows.